updated on 24 September 2019

 Be confident in your approach – the firms are trying to impress you, so you have every right to bowl on up and start a dialogue.
 You may find it less intimidating to talk to the trainees, who occupy the very position to which you aspire.

 On a frivolous note, we like firm freebies as much as the next guy, but don't let these shiny baubles cloud your judgement!
 They are not a terribly reliable indicator of the quality of the training or the firm itself.
 Having said that, you may as well grab some free stuff when it's on offer – you can never have too many free pens/stress balls/lollipops/frisbees…

 It's not necessary to rush out and buy a new suit for the occasion.
-Law fairs are information events and unless you have pre-arranged a summer placement interview with an exhibitor, you need not dress formally.
-Accordingly, many of you will be attending a fair in the clothes you wear on an everyday basis, which is fine, although nothing too outrageous please!
+Law fairs are information events and unless you have pre-arranged a summer placement interview with an exhibitor, you don’t need to dress formally.
+Everyday clothes are fine – just remember you want the recruiter to remember you for the right reasons, not your outfit.

 Make the most of law fairs to help you decide if law is the right career for you and to identify which practice area will suit you best.
 Fairs really are ideal opportunities to meet professionals and address the issues that are relevant to you.
 The experience can help inform your choice of firm/chambers later on and will certainly help you feel more confident at the interview stage.

-For more information on preparing for a law fair and impressing recruiters on the day, listen to the first episode of the brand new The LawCareers.Net Podcast which features interviews from Shoosmiths' Graduate Recruitment Manager Samantha Hope, and LCN's very own Matthew Broadbent.
+For more information on preparing for a law fair and impressing recruiters on the day, listen to this episode of the The LawCareers.Net Podcast which features interviews from Shoosmiths' Graduate Recruitment Manager Samantha Hope, and LCN's very own Matthew Broadbent.